COVID-19 information for Bloomington

 Talk to your health care provider about the vaccines you need for a healthy pregnancy, and check out resources from the American College of Obstetricians and Gynecologists.

-Please visit CDC's website for a comprehensive list of fact-checked myths and rumors about COVID-19.
+Please visit CDC's website for a comprehensive list of fact-checked myths about COVID-19.